Restrictions of mixed Hodge modules using generalized V-filtrations: Introduction

 In \cite{CDMO}, the authors and \Mustata define a numerical invariant of $Z$, the \emph{minimal exponent} $\widetilde{\alpha}(Z)$, in terms of $V^\bullet \cB_f$.
 The minimal exponent satisfies the following implications:

 From this, we see that $Z$ has $k$-rational singularities if it has $(k+1)$-Du Bois singularities, and it has $k$-Du Bois singularities if it has $k$-rational singularities.
-We say $Z$ has $k$-liminal (or strictly $k$-Du Bois) singularities if $\widetilde{\alpha}(Z) = r+k$.
+We say $Z$ has $k$-liminal singularities if $\widetilde{\alpha}(Z) = r+k$.

 Our first main result in the study of singularities is the following description of the mixed Hodge module structure on local cohomology: \begin{intro-theorem} Let $Z = V(f_1,\dots, f_r) \subseteq X$ be a complete intersection of pure codimension $r$.
 Let $L$ be a non-degenerate slope.
 Then for all $p, \ell \in \Z_{\geq 0}$, we have